Frequently Asked Questions

 What type of clinical settings will I be experiencing?

-In order to prepare students for generalized and specialized areas of physical therapy practice, students will be placed in a variety of practice settings during their 8 clinical education experiences.
+In order to prepare students for generalized and specialized areas of physical therapy practice, students will be placed in a variety of practice settings during their 4 full-time clinical education experiences.
 Each part-time clinical experience is designed to help students to connect the classroom to the clinic by engaging students in experiences that reflect current course instruction in content, breadth, and depth.
 The type of practice setting may include acute care hospitals, subacute rehabilitation hospitals, transitional care units, skilled nursing facilities, nursing homes, pediatric care facilities, hospital-based outpatient facilities, free-standing outpatient facilities, home health agencies, among others.